Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalDevelopmentGuide.md

 Endpoints
 ===

-Terminals need to support the following core endpoints:
+In addition to the discover endpoint, Terminals need to support the following core endpoints:
+* discover
 * configure
 * run
 * activate/deactivate

+For most purposes, these are implemented separately for each Activity that the Terminal supports.
+The Terminal has a base controller that receives the calls from the Hub, and it then directs the call to the appropriate Activity class for processing.

 See the full set of Terminal [API Endpoints]((https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/DevelopmentGuides/Terminals/TerminalEndpoints.md))

 ### Configure